- What to see

 Raval is located right by Las Ramblas, so if you're looking for a centric location it's ideal.
 The neighbourhood is full of life and there's always something to do.

 You'll find people from all walks of life here; students, immigrants, middle class families...
 It's a strong multicultural medley that sounds through these streets, giving it an authentic feel.
 Another great advantage is that although it has a central location, it's not very expensive at all.
-You can find apartments here for a very good price.
+You can find monthly rentals here for a very good price.
 For this reason, it's very popular amongst younger travellers.

 Raval has lots to see.
 To start, one cannot miss out on visiting two of its museums; MACBA (The Museum of Contemporary Art Barcelona) that exhibits works from the second half of the twentieth century, and the CCCB (Centre of Contemporary Culture Barcelona) that organizes exhibitions, debates, festivals, and concerts.